 In the central part of the workspace, there's a spacious 'client affairs' block.
 All the most important functions have been harmoniously merged together creating one whole, complete section as opposed to common back-office systems that are based on fragmentation not a holistic structure.
 This is a smart and easy-to-perceive way to present a large amount of information.
 The banking employee can quickly and easily manage all of their daily tasks with no struggle at all.

-This design is based on a neutral, light colour palette that has been refreshed with tiny bits of brightly coloured accents.
-The combination of quiet and vivid tones aligns this concept with current design trends.
+This modern dashboard design is based on a neutral, light colour palette that has been refreshed with tiny bits of brightly coloured accents.
+The combination of quiet and vivid tones aligns this core banking design concept with current design trends.
 It's not only pleasant to look at and delightful to use but is also a great partner for the employee to help manage the daily tasks with ease.

 This design maintains a reserved tone with peaceful and relaxing shades of grey but is energized with a mild and joyful colour palette to prevent boredom.